-We’ve reviewed some of Pierre’s common heating and furnace problems in the past, but we’re back with some more issues that could cause your furnace to break down in the middle of this awful cold.
+We’ve reviewed some of Pierre’s typical heating and furnace problems in the past, but we’re back with a few more issues that could cause your heating system to go out in the middle of this awful cold.

 Lack of Maintenance